easystats/easystats/scripts/easystats_coding_conventions.md

 *   Files are named with `snake_case` and should correspond to the main function they contain (e.g., `check_normality.R`).

+## Package versioning

+*   Package versions follow Semantic Versioning conventions.

+*   If pull requests include user-visible changes, the "developer" version number should be increased (e.g. from 0.10.1.5 to 0.10.1.6).
+This ensures that `easystats::install_latest()` will download the latest versions.

 ## Code Style & Formatting

 *   **Assignment:** Use the `<-` operator for assignment, not `=`.